brunotag/xcsoar-lua-txt/README.md

 This is an add-on for XCSoar, for Android only at this stage.
 It allows you to send text messages from XCSoar with a click of a button.
 The main intent is to send your position to a mobile phone, for whatever reason (landed out, ops normal, ...)

-It's a thing I've made mostly for myself, then decided to publish it since people expressed interest; it's a script, it's not designed to be particularly user-friendly.
+It's a thing **I've made mostly for myself**, then decided to publish it since people expressed interest; it's a script, it's not designed to be particularly user-friendly.
 But if you're minimally IT-literate, and you pay enough attention to detail, you should be able to take advantage of this quite easily.

 The installation is manual on purpose: to mess around with scripts, you have to know what you're doing.
 Also, the procedure described in the instructions fit for an out-of-the-box installation of XCSoar, but being XCSoar quite customisable, I can't be sure of what you've done in yours, so I can't the required assumptions that an automated installation process would require.